 cooler, and then finally the lower temp one that put the engine temps

 back to pre-emmission motors.
+The low quality tolerance with the

-Also the quality control over the blocks was not great and this led to motors with very thin walls being put into cars.
+blocks was not great and this led to motors with very thin

 Finally, there was not a lot physically stopping liners from moving if